-- Athlete can have back-up bike, that can be used only in case of technical problem with the main bike.
-All bikes must be controled during registration.
+- An athlete can have a back-up bike, that can be used only in case of technical problems with the main bike.
+All bikes must be controlled during registration.

-- It is responsibility of the athlete to ensure that all aspects of their bike are safe to the user, other competitor, crew members, officials, volunteers and the general public at all timers during the event.
+- It is the responsibility of the athlete to ensure that all aspects of their bike are safe to the user, other competitors, crew members, officials, volunteers, and the general public at all timers during the event.

 - No accompanying riders are permitted on the bike course